 Coding since the age of 16, Rubèn has experienced different faces of the IT world.
 Starting from the basics, he grew as a junior developer to become a team leader, taking responsibility for several projects at different startups in Barcelona.
 He also holds a degree in Psychology (interesting, isn't it? :), and after spending part of his time recruiting the best tech profiles in the Spanish market, he decided to jump into "Le Wagon" to start a new challenge and share his knowledge with amazing people!

-After receiving his Bachelor in Communication and Multimedia Design, Lars decided he wanted to add programming to his set of skills.
+After receiving his Bachelors in Communication and Multimedia Design, Lars decided he wanted to add programming to his set of skills.
 He was a student in the first Amsterdam batch of Le Wagon.
 Lars can be described as a full-stack programmer, equally favouring back-end and front-end development.
 He also provides workshops and coaching in concept development.
 Currently he's active as a teacher & TA and as a founder of his company, Unless.
 Lars is determined to change the world, one cool idea at a time.

 Jad is a fullstack teacher and an active conference speaker.

 He's on a mission to inspire developers around the world by coaching at Le Wagon coding bootcamp in Europe and regularly speaking at international conferences.

 Lately, Jad's focus lies on spreading knowledge about Progressive Web Apps and mentoring developers through online courses, blog articles and workshops for startups & enterprises.